A Message from Historic London Town and Gardens Regarding COVID-19

 Smithsonian Day on Saturday, April 4 has been cancelled.

-The April Escape Room dates have been cancelled.
+The April and May Escape Room dates have been cancelled.
 Future dates will be evaluated as more information becomes available.

 The Spring Plant Sale (including the Member and Volunteer Preview) on Friday and Saturday, April 17 – 18 has been postponed to the fall.
 A new date will be announced later.